wangyi111/wangyi111.github.io/_portfolio/statue_model.md

     alt: "placeholder image 3"
 ---

-A placeholder for the seminar project "3d statue modelling" in the Geoengine master program.
+This is a placeholder for the project *3D statue modelling*.

+{% include gallery caption="This is a sample gallery to go along with this case study." %}